LukasNiessen/ArchUnitTS/README.md

 // Regular expressions (case sensitive - use when you need exact case matching) .withName(/^.*Service\.ts$/)  // Same as *.service.ts but case-sensitive .inFolder(/services$/)        // Folders ending with 'services' (case-sensitive)

+// For metrics module: Class name matching with regex .forClassesMatching(/.*Service$/)  // Classes ending with 'Service' .forClassesMatching(/^User.*/)     // Classes starting with 'User'
 ```

 ### Case Sensitivity